xMedox/NeonEngine/README.md

 - The unused rendering textures are getting cleaned up now
 - Added the cleanUp method in all OpenGL objects
 - Added the meshInFrustum method in the RenderingEngine
+- Addded 'Max Texture image units' and 'OpenGL renderer' to the profiling output